 Students can expect to receive specific shooting assignments designed to clarify interests, expand range, and offer insight into the problems addressed, within a context of historical and contemporary approaches.
-The class culminates in a portfolio review in which we consider sequence, format, and the selection of images with the goal of forming a clear and eloquent whole.
+The class culminates in a portfolio review in which we consider the selection of images with the goal of forming a clear and eloquent whole.

 Lecture Notes and Images